 Technological advances in construction have been changing the way almost everything is done.
 One of the most noticeable areas of change is the materials used.
 New technologies are allowing for innovative steps like recycling concrete.
 Scientists are also hard at work developing more eco-friendly materials.
 Carbon fiber is showing its strength as a construction material.

 Tech tools are also changing how construction companies work with these materials.
 Prefabrication is nothing new, but 3D printers are.
 Innovative businesses are experimenting with 3D printing whole buildings.
-Once printed, they can be moved to the job site.
+Once printed, the sections can be moved to the job site and assembled.

-Construction technology is also changing the job site itself.
+Technology in construction is also changing the job site itself.
 Drones, for example, are being adopted on a wide scale.
-These tools enable more precise surveying, even from a remote site.
+These tools enable more precise surveying, even from a remote location.

 Drones and mobile devices have other benefits for the construction site as well.
 With them, it’s easier to track what materials you need and how much to order.
 This capability can save companies cash, as it reduces material waste.

 Improved safety is another benefit of technological advances in construction.
 Drones and mobile devices make it easier to watch the job site from remote locations.
 Workers can report hazards sooner.
-You can deliver instructions for how to deal with these dangers as easily.
+You can deliver instructions on how to deal with these dangers efficiently.

-The artificial intelligence revolution has been a hot topic for the last few years.
-The construction industry has been adopting AI in stride.
+Advances in artificial intelligence (AI) have allowed many industries to incorporate this technology.
+The construction industry continues to adopt AI in stride.
 One of the most famous examples is driverless vehicles.
 No construction company has adopted these vehicles at scale yet.
-It’s likely driverless vehicles will replace drivers soon.
+Driverless vehicles will likely replace drivers soon.

 Predictive analytics and machine learning can help you market more effectively.
 It can also improve safety around the job site.
 It can even help you create better schedules for your workers.